Jaylen Brown NBA Preview vs. the Magic

 Jaylen Brown Insights vs. the Magic

-- He's taken 6.7 threes per game, or 15.1% of his team's shots from beyond the arc this season.
+- Brown is averaging 6.7 three-point field goal attempts per game this season, which is 15.0% of his team's shots from beyond the arc.

-- The Celtics rank 26th in possessions per game with 101.3.
-His opponents, the Magic, have one of the slowest tempos with 102.9 possessions per contest.
+- Brown's opponents, the Magic, have one of the NBA's slowest tempos with 102.9 possessions per game, while his Celtics rank 27th in possessions per game with 101.4.

-- On defense, the Magic have allowed 108.9 points per contest, which is third-best in the league.
+- The Magic concede 109.7 points per contest, fourth-ranked in the league.

-- The Magic give up 40.3 rebounds per game, best in the NBA.

-- In terms of assists, the Magic are second in the NBA, giving up 23.1 per contest.
+- The Magic are the best team in the league, allowing 40.1 rebounds per game.

-- In terms of 3-pointers, the Magic are ranked seventh in the league, allowing 11.5 makes per game.
+- Allowing 23.4 assists per contest, the Magic are the second-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!